Madara/Python3-Tools/Twitter-Username-Checker/README.md

 # Twitter Username Checker

-A Python Tool to Chec kthe Availablility of Twitter Usernames
+A Python Tool to Check the Availablility of Twitter Usernames

 ## Installation